 Thankfully, time and time again, warm-edge spacers have demonstrated outstanding performance, even in extreme temperatures.

 Subject to rigorous performance testing, Super Spacer has been shown to excel in temperatures from -40 to 85 degrees Celsius.

-To put that in perspective: -40°c is a winter’s day in Antarctica.
-The highest temperature ever recorded – in Death Valley, California back in 1913 – was 56.7°c.
+To put that into perspective: -40°c is a winter’s day in Antarctica.
+The highest temperature ever recorded – in Death Valley, California, back in 1913, was 56.7°c.

 In other words, whether it’s the desert, the South Pole, or anywhere in between, Super Spacer is up to the task.